appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-helm-chart-v2-ce.md

 ```

 ## Install v2 Helm chart
-It's recommended to install the new appsmith helm chart in the same namespace.
+It's recommended to install the new Appsmith helm chart in the same namespace.
 However, you may choose to create a new namespace also.

-1. Run the below command to install appsmith in a new namespace:
+1. Run the below command to install Appsmith in a new namespace:

    ```bash
    helm install appsmith/appsmith --generate-name --version 2.0.0 -n <NAMESPACE_NAME> --create-namespace